 As the centrepiece of Downtown Dubai, the skyscraper has attracted millions to the emirate in the last decade.
 Here are five interesting facts about the tower.

 Not just satisfied with being the world’s tallest building, the Burj Khalifa is the holder or the inspiration for eight Guinness World Records.
-For the building itself, this includes: tallest elevator in a building (504 m/1,654 ft), most floors in a building (163) and highest restaurant in the world (441.3 m/1447 ft 10 in).
+For the building itself, this includes the tallest elevator in a building (504 m/1,654 ft), most floors in a building (163), and the highest restaurant in the world (441.3 m/1447 ft 10 in).
 There are also three records for the fireworks displays and two for BASE jumping and climbing the tower.

-Perhaps not surprisingly, the Burj Khalifa, and its surrounding environs of Downtown Dubai, is one of the most photographed and ‘Instagrammed’ buildings in the world.
+Perhaps not surprisingly, the Burj Khalifa, and its surrounding environs of Downtown Dubai, are some of the most photographed and ‘Instagrammed’ buildings in the world.
 Over 1.87 million people pass through the tower’s doors every year.

 Please submit your enquiry and a member of our team will get in touch with you soon.